dimxy/bitcoinjs-lib/README.md

 Run the testapp in nodejs:
 ```
-nodejs ./mynodetest.js
+node ./mynodetest.js
 ```

-### Build test code for use in the browser
+### How to use the test code in the browser:

 To run the test code in the browser you will need a webserver to host an html page and the test code index.js.
 Also you will need a websocket proxy.